HoangPham2704/League_Of_Legends_DA_Project/README.md

 * This project focuses on data analysis within the popular online multiplayer game, League of Legends.
 * The analysis aims to provide insights into statistics, to identify which champions are performing well in Season 13.21.
 * Whether you're a League of Legends enthusiast or a data analyst, this project offers valuable information about the game.
-* The goal was to have insights to help gain a competitive advantage over other players.
+* The goal is to have insights to help gain a competitive advantage over other players.

 ## Data Source